mehdirajeb/Psytrics-R-shiny-GUI-for-psychometric-analysis/README.md

 # Psytrics-R-shiny-GUI-for-psychometric-analysis
 Psytrics is an R Shiny application for psychometric analysis.
+Psytrics is designed for regular and routine psychometric analyses.
+Psytrics facilitates a wider range of analyses, including detail validity and reliability analysis, estimations, and psychometric modeling.
+Moreover, Psytrics is aligned with the general outline of psychometric theoretical contents, so that learners can easily connect theories with applications in Psytrics.
+The application was developed under the supervision of Dr. Wenchao Ma, Associate Professor, The University of Alabama.